andeha/Twinbeam/README.md

 # Twinbeam

-Modern C++ software development for Intel x86-64 and PIC32/MIPS.
+Modern software for Intel x86-64 and PIC32/MIPS.
 Currently recumbent in the Github project ['Minimum'](https://github.com/andeha/Minimum/tree/main/ClibTwinbeam).

 Contains details for utf-8, `Array`, `Map` and `Chronology`.
 To use, include portions of the `Twinbeam.h` header and link with its corresponding `libTwinbeam_pic32mz_*.a` or `libTwinbeam_macOS_*.a` archive.